Go to page content

 You’re not alone – if it’s any consolation.
 Bad breath, also known as halitosis, is a common condition affecting approximately one out of four people around the world.
 Just the thought of your breath being on the nose can stunt your social interactions, which may spill over to different aspects of your life.

-While eating certain pungent foods can stink up anyone’s breath occasionally, halitosis can also mean you may have an underlying oral health issue, which you must address head-on.
+While eating certain pungent foods can cause bad breath occasionally, halitosis can also mean you may have an underlying oral health issue, which is wise to address head-on.

 Red-haired woman putting palms over mouth in an X fashion.